postsharp/Metalama/conceptual/Aspects/Testing/CompileTimeTesting.md

 When you import the `Caravela.TestFramework` package in a project, the following happens:

 1. The `CaravelaEnabled` project property is set to `False`, which completely disables Caravela for the project.
+Therefore, the `CARAVELA` compilation symbol (usable in a directive like `#if CARAVELA`) is no longer defined.

 2. Expected test results (`*.t.cs`) are excluded from the compilation.